15 Immersive First Nations Food Experiences Around Australia

 Warakirri Dining Experience, NSW

-6/13Ngemba Weilwan woman Sharon Winsor is a passionate advocate for First Nations food, ingredients and cooking techniques and proudly shares her knowledge in the most delicious way possible – with a five-course dining experience that demonstrates the culinary prowess of the world’s oldest living culture.
-This Mudgee-based experience begins with a smoking ceremony performed by Wiradjuri guides, followed by a degustation including ingredients such as finger limes, bush tomato quiche and wild barramundi, all served with a modern flourish.
+8/16Ngemba Weilwan woman Sharon Winsor is a passionate advocate for First Nations food, ingredients and cooking techniques, and proudly shares her knowledge in the most delicious way possible – with a five-course fine dining experience that demonstrates the culinary prowess of the world’s oldest continuous living culture.
+This Mudgee-based experience begins with a smoking ceremony performed by Wiradjuri guides, followed by a degustation highlighting seasonal ingredients including finger limes, Davidson plums, bush tomato and wild barramundi.

 The Bush Tucker Café at Tae Rak Aquaculture Centre, Vic

-7/13One of the oldest fish harvesting systems in the world, the Budj Bim aquaculture network was developed by the Gunditjmara people of Victoria’s south-west and dates back at least 6000 years.
-The Centre hosts regular cultural tours and educational walks and is also home to a cafe serving treats cooked by Gunditjmara chef Ricky North.
+9/16One of the oldest fish-harvesting systems in the world, the Budj Bim aquaculture network was developed by the Gunditjmara people of Victoria’s south-west and dates back at least 6,000 years.
+The Tae Rak Aquaculture Centre, a four-hour drive west of Melbourne, hosts regular cultural tours and educational walks and is also home to a bush tucker café, serving treats cooked by Gunditjmara chef Ricky North.
 Specialities include smoked kooyong (eel) arancini and pâté, kangaroo souvlaki and gnocchi with native bower spinach and macadamias.

 Image credit: Jayden Moyle